Timothy's Story

 In 2020, the talented forward scored against Great Britain in the FIH Pro League and in early 2021 he was back in the Kookaburras line-up for the Trans-Tasman Series where the team walked away with a 5-1 victory over New Zealand.

 Tim made his Olympic debut at Tokyo 2020, scoring Australia's first goal of the campaign in their 5-3 victory over Japan.
-He would continue his form with goals against; India, New Zealand, Germany and the Netherlands.
+He continued scoring against India, New Zealand, Germany and The Netherlands to progress into the gold medal match.

-Despite falling just short in the gold medal final, Tim ended the tournament with five goals to his name and an Olympic silver medal, in his debut at the Games.
+Despite falling just short in the gold medal to Belgium, Tim ended the tournament with five goals to his name and an Olympic silver medal.

-In 2022, Tim scored twice as the Kookaburras that won gold at the Commonwealth Games in Birmingham, thrashing India 7-0 in the final.
+In 2022 Tim scored twice as the Kookaburras won gold at the Commonwealth Games in Birmingham, thrashing India 7-0 in the final.

 It was an emphatic statement from a Kookaburras team that is near unstoppable when at the peak of their powers.
 The result continued the Kookaburras’ remarkable record of winning every Commonwealth Games gold medal since men’s hockey was introduced to the Games in 1998.